irfanstract/StuDKit1/CONTRIBUTING.md

+## Getting Started Here And Troubleshooting It

-## Troubleshooting Unexpected Problems While Testing Or Deploying In Different Devices
+Troubleshooting Unexpected Problems While Testing Or Deploying In Different Devices

 ### forgetting to run `npm ci`